How Attach2Cloud replaces all Outlook attached files exceeding a given size by OneDrive shortcuts at no extra click.

 Yes, you read it right!
 Whatever the limits in terms of maximum email size or maximum attachment size configured in Office 365, Outlook and Exchange, you are now free, thanks to Attach2Cloud, to attach files up to 15 GB unit size to your Outlook emails, without any email size limit.

-Anita is sending an email with attached files to Janet
+Anita is sending large Outlook attached files to Janet

 Hi, I’m Anita!